redplanetlabs/rama-azure-deploy/README.md

 ## Prerequisites

-Terraform and the Azure CLI must be installed.
+Terraform and the Azure CLI must be installed, and you must be signed in to the Azure CLI. (you can do this via `az login`)

-If you haven't already, create a new key pair in your Azure portal.
-It should automatically download a new `.pem` file.
-Add the downloaded `.pem` file to your your private key identities with `ssh-add path/to/file.pem`.
+`~/.rama/` must be added to your PATH.

+In addition to authenticating with the Azure CLI, you must setup a keypair to connect to the deployed instances with.
+Make sure to add the private key to your SSH identities with `ssh-add path/to/private/key`

-Create a file `~/.rama/auth.tfvars` with the following content:
+For the public key, create a file `~/.rama/auth.tfvars` with the following
+content:

 ```
-azure_public_key = <path to public key on local disk to use for SSH onto deployed nodes>
+azure_public_key = "/path/to/corresponding/public/key"
 ```

-`~/.rama` must be added to your PATH.

 This deploy requires a full Rama release which currently requires being part of the [private beta](https://docs.google.com/forms/d/e/1FAIpQLSfrhmBwI0YAeaL8u4XmgfscW4UIUUDp2ZHSs4KmPH_TaDt1QQ/viewform).